Skip to Content

 chevron-left chevron-right chevron-up chevron-right chevron-left arrow-back star phone quote checkbox-checked search wrench info shield play connection mobile coin-dollar spoon-knife ticket pushpin location gift fire feed bubbles home heart calendar price-tag credit-card clock envelop facebook instagram twitter youtube pinterest yelp google reddit linkedin envelope bbb pinterest homeadvisor angies

-Stress is defined as the body’s response to physical, mental, or emotional pressure.
+Stress can cause weight gain!
+It is defined as the body’s response to physical, mental, or emotional pressure.
 Stress can cause chemical changes in the body that can alter your blood pressure, heart rate, and blood sugar levels.
-Stress can even affect the way you feel, so why wouldn’t it affect weight gain?
+Stress can even affect the way you feel, so why would it not affect weight gain?
 The Sympathetic nervous system causes a multi-complex response to occur.
-Let’s simplify the response; the fatty acids from adipocytes are released into the circulation, glycogen is converted to glucose to provide energy, and insulin is then inhibited during the activation of stress.
-The body releases glucocorticoids which prevent the release of insulin from the pancreas allowing glucose, fatty acids, and amino acids to go to the tissues that need them.
-For most individuals, this is considered the fight or flight response.
-However, when under a long duration of chronic stress, the exposure becomes less adaptable by the body.
-The risk of chronic activation of the sympathetic nervous system contributes to an increase in fat storage.
+Let’s simplify the response.
+The fatty acids from adipocytes are released into the blood stream.
+Then glycogen is converted to glucose to provide energy.
+This is followed by insulin being inhibited during the activation of stress.